Kuadrant/authorino/docs/user-guides.md

 Validate Kubernetes Service Account tokens to authenticate requests to your protected hosts.

 - **[Authentication with API keys](./user-guides/api-key-authentication.md)**<br/>
-Issue API keys stored in Kubernetes `Secret`s for users to authenticate with your protected hosts.
+Issue API keys stored in Kubernetes `Secret`s for clients to authenticate with your protected hosts.

 - **[OpenID Connect Discovery and authentication with JWTs](./user-guides/oidc-jwt-authentication.md)**<br/>
 Validate JSON Web Tokens (JWT) issued and signed by an OpenID Connect server; leverage OpenID Connect Discovery to automatically fetch JSON Web Key Sets (JWKS).